apache/flink/docs/content/docs/dev/table/materialized-table/statements.md

 ## PARTITIONED BY

-`PARTITIONED BY` define an optional list of columns to partition the materialized table.
+`PARTITIONED BY` defines an optional list of columns to partition the materialized table.
 A directory is created for each partition if this materialized table is used as a filesystem sink.

 **Example:**